 Tokyo trading stops over system failure, China on holiday

-Trading has been suspended on the Tokyo Stock Exchange because of a problem in the system for relaying market information
+Trading on the Tokyo Stock Exchange has halted due to a technical problem while most other major Asian markets were closed for national holidays

 TOKYO -- Trading on the Tokyo Stock Exchange was suspended Thursday because of a problem in the system for relaying market information.
 Most other Asian markets were closed for national holidays.